 Troubleshooting

-Diagnose common Tenki Sandbox issues including session creation hangs, template build failures, missing volume data after restore, SSH errors, port exposure, and command timeouts.
+Diagnose common Tenki Sandbox issues including session creation hangs, missing volume data after restore, SSH errors, port exposure, and command timeouts.

 If something isn't working as expected, walk through the relevant section below before reaching out.
 Most issues come down to one of: auth, validation limits, attached resources not re-attached after restore, or the guest application itself.